kkzonie/njspc-mqtt-broker/README.md

 ## Prerequisites
 * Pentair Pool Controller supported by [nodejs-poolcontroller v6.X](https://github.com/tagyoureit/nodejs-poolController)
-* Fucntional nodejs-poolcontroller v6.X installation which is porerly communicating to your supported Pool Contoller
+* Functional nodejs-poolcontroller v6.X installation which is properly communicating to your supported Pool Controller
 * Functional MQTT broker up and running such as [Eclipse Mosquitto™](https://mosquitto.org/download/)
-* And of course an Home Automation platform such as [Home Assistant](https://www.home-assistant.io) so you can automate something!
+* And of course, a Home Automation platform such as [Home Assistant](https://www.home-assistant.io) so you can automate something!

 ## Supported Pool Equipment Elements exposed to MQTT Topics/Messages in v0.9.1
 |Equipment Element|MQTT Topic|Sensor (read-only)|State (Read-Write)| Example Message|